erf/elite/README.md

 # elite

-Tiny declarative JS DOM library
+Tiny declarative JS DOM lib

 > < 7kb minified and only two functions: **el** and **set**